Natural Health Products

 What else should I be aware of?

 Goldenseal may cause changes in the way the body processes drugs, and could potentially alter the effects of many drugs.
+It is also known to interact with the following:

 Women who are pregnant or breast-feeding should avoid using goldenseal.
 Berberine, a chemical in goldenseal, can cause or worsen jaundice in newborns and could lead to a life-threatening problem called kernicterus.